B.S. in Physical Education

 The Student Experience

 - The Spadoni College is nationally accredited by NCATE (National Council for Accreditation of Teacher Education) and the South Carolina Board of Education.
-The Horry County is the third largest school district in the state of South Carolina.
-The Physical Education program is recognized by the National Association for Sport and Physical Education (NASPE).
+Horry County is the third largest school district in the state of South Carolina.
+The physical education program is recognized by the National Association for Sport and Physical Education (NASPE).

 - The Physical Education program prepares students to obtain a South Carolina state licensure to teach school-based physical education in grades PreK-12.
 Graduates of this program are qualified to deliver developmentally-appropriate physical activity programs for children at elementary, middle and secondary levels.

 - The program provides a series of progressive field-based experiences and culminates in a full semester of teaching physical education under the supervision of University and school faculty.
 Students in the program gain over 100 hours of guided clinical experiences in local schools prior to the capstone student teaching internship.

 - The program prepares graduates primarily for quality PreK-12 physical education instruction in South Carolina's public schools.
 However, students are also well-prepared to pursue other degree programs.

 - Within their academic programs, students are encouraged to pursue minors and electives that will increase their marketability and support their interests in areas such as fitness, coaching, special education and health education.

 - CCU offers two student organizations for education majors: The South Carolina Education Association Club (SCEA) and the national education honor society, Kappa Delta Pi (KDP).

 All students enter the program as pre-majors.
 Candidates may complete a formal application for admission to the professional program in teacher education (PPTE) when they have completed at least 60 hours of college level coursework and have met the following requirements: